This bus goes all the way to the Santa Anita mall, right?

 - Give up your seat to the people who really need it if no other seat is available to them.
-This means young children, pregnant women, the elderly and the disabled.
+This means for young children, pregnant women, older people or people with disabilities.
 Be attentive and courteous with those who are in need of a seat.

 - Do not confront and argue with rude people.
 Make it a positive experience as much as possible.
 Do not confront individuals (especially for your own safety).
 Try to remember that when someone else is rude, you probably will not have to see that person again after you get off the train or bus, so there is no point in making things worse with confrontation.